jhu-ospo-courses/JHU-EN.601.270/Fall_2022/readme.md

 **Language:** Javascript </br>
 **Mentor:** Chris Knoll </br>

-### OHDSI #3: RohdsiWebAPI
+### OHDSI #3: Prepare and release RohdsiWebAPI
 **Description:**
 All the statistical packages to perform research are in R packages as part of the HADES system.
-ROHDSIWebAPI Is a package for interfacing with a WebAPI instance. </br>
+ROHDSIWebAPI is a package for interfacing with a WebAPI instance.
+The goal of this project will be to create a new release of the ROhdsiWebApi package.
+It will involve reviewing and merging pull requests, running unit tests, running reverse dependency tests, and releasing the package.
+Students will learn about the release process used in the OHDSI open source community.</br>
 **Additional information:** https://github.com/OHDSI/ROhdsiWebApi </br>
 **Language:** R </br>
 **Mentor:** Adam Black </br>
+**Difficulty:** Easy/Medium </br>

 ### OHDSI #4: DataQualityDashboard
 **Description:**